ChristopherEeles/ObsidianNotebook/Vault/Garden/Activation Functions.md

 # Activation Functions

 ## Step Functions
-* Applied to a neural network output to determine the state of the artifical neural circuit, common in [[Perceptron]]s
+* Applied to a neural network output to determine the state of the artifical neural circuit, common in [[Single Layer Perceptron (SLP)]]s

 ## Heaviside Function
 $$ \large